 The History of “a Wolf in Sheep’s Clothing”

+What is the history of the phrase 'a wolf in sheep's clothing'?
 Some assume this well-known saying originated with Scripture, but this is not the case.
 Historically, we first find these words in Aesop’s Fables, written by a 6th century B.C.
 Greek slave.
 These anthropomorphic tales, originally shared orally to teach children moral lessons, can be found, printed and bound, in homes across the globe.

 We can see the theme of malicious trickery in other works as well.
 For example, Buddhist literature compares deceptive monks to a murderous wolf disguised as a ram.
 This story warns against those who perform religious acts while hiding an evil heart.